 The name of Charles "Chuck" Yeager is synonymous with the Bell X-1 – the first of the X planes – and the smashing of the sound barrier.
 But he wasn't the first to take the controls of the flying bullet.
 That honour went to Bell Aircraft's chief test pilot Jack Woolams.
-Although only in his late twenties, Woolams had already, in September 1942, become the first person to fly a fighter non-stop from coast to coast across the United States and, the following summer, had cracked the world altitude record for an aircraft, reaching 47,600 feet.
+Although only in his late twenties, Woolams had already, in September 1942, become the first person to fly a fighter non-stop from coast to coast across the United States and, the following summer, had cracked the world altitude record for an aircraft, reaching 47,600 ft.

 Woolams was a consummate prankster.
 During the War, he was at the Materiel Command Flight Test Base (later part of Edwards Air Force Base), California, putting the new Bell XP-59A through its paces.
 This was America's first military jet and a hush-hush project, so that when it was towed from its hangar to the run-up area, a fake propeller was attached to the nose to disguise its true nature.
 Still, Woolams couldn't resist the opportunity for a practical joke, even if it meant breaching security.
 During a daylight XP-59A mission in the fall of 1943, he noticed a P-38 Lightning from a nearby training unit flying in the same area.
 Taking off his flight helmet, he slipped on a furry mask and short-brimmed hat, and eased the jet alongside the P-38.
-The Lightning's pilot must have got the shock of his life when he saw the sleek, propeller-less plane, barely 20 feet away, being flown by what appeared to be a gorilla in a derby hat – waving a cigar.
+The Lightning's pilot must have got the shock of his life when he saw the sleek, propeller-less plane, barely 20 ft away, being flown by what appeared to be a gorilla in a derby hat – waving a cigar.